Claire Eccles: Canadian National Team

 Eccles made her international debut at 16 in the 2014 Women's Baseball World Cup.
 She appeared in one game and pitched four scoreless innings as the Canadian team finished in fourth place.
 In 2015, she competed in the women's baseball tournament in the 2015 Pan American Games.
 It was the debut appearance of women's baseball in the Pan American games, and the Canadian team won the silver medal.
 The team would again take silver at the 2016 Women's Baseball World Cup, with Eccles going 1–0 with a 0.00 ERA over 8 2/3 innings and recording five strikeouts.

 West Coast League

 On May 16, 2017, the Victoria HarbourCats of the West Coast League, a collegiate summer baseball league, announced the signing of Eccles.
 Following the announcement, R. A. Dickey, a knuckleballer pitching in the major leagues, posted a message of congratulations on Twitter.

 On June 8, Eccles made her HarbourCats debut against the Wenatchee AppleSox, becoming the first woman to play in the WCL.
 She entered in relief and pitched two innings, giving up one hit, one walk, and two runs.
 On June 18, Eccles made her first start and earned her first win for Victoria, as the HarbourCats won 11–2 in a non-league game against the Kitsap BlueJackets, a former WCL team.
 She appeared in eight games for the HarbourCats in 2017.

-The team announced on its website that she will be returning for its 2018 season.
+The team announced on its website that she would have returned for its 2018 season but was ultimately not on the roster.